JonahKunzler/startup/README.md

 Services help make your code simpler and easier to update, while Node.js is a tool that can help make your application fast and efficient.
 MongoDB is a type of database that can handle a lot of information and traffic.

 Authentication is important because it helps ensure that only authorized users can access your application.
 WebSockets allow for real-time communication between the server and the client, which can be useful for things like chat applications or online gaming.

+What I Learned From The Simon React:
+Make sure to install the packages before implementing React (i.e. npx create-react-app) Make sure js files are changed to jsx uninstall packages that I won't ever use for React
+The public folder should have the front end files (html)